influxdata/wlog/README.md

 }
 ```

-Prefix log messages with a log level char and the `!` delimeter.
+Prefix log messages with a log level char and the `!` delimiter.

 ```go
 logger.Println("D! this is a debug log")